This tutorial covers sectors and the various ways you can use sector data to measure the performance of your investments and find new opportunities.

 Most investors will want to measure their investments against a benchmark such as the sector index or the market as a whole.
 There are a number of ways to do this in ShareScope.

-Look at the chart below for International Consolidated Airlines Group SA: we have added its sector (Travel & Leisure) in blue.
+Look at the chart shown for International Consolidated Airlines Group SA (IAG): we have added its sector (Travel & Leisure) in blue.
 The scale is calibrated for IAG's share price.
 The sector has been re-based to provide a direct comparison.

 In this example we can see that over the last year IAG largely under-performed its sector until the first quarter of 2015 when it started to out-perform the sector index.